bazingagain/MyBatisSpringMVCDemo/README.md

 Spring-MyBatis Demo

-The pupulation is to learn how to use the MyBatis within Spring.
+The purpose is to learn how to use the MyBatis within Spring.

 example: